 © Evgenyatamanenko | Dreamstime.com

 Treatment within the conventional medical system focuses on controlling symptoms using cognitive behavioral therapy and exercise therapy.
 However, many people suffering from chronic fatigue do not improve or only partially improve with these conventional methods.
 Practitioners of integrative and natural medicine take a more comprehensive and holistic approach to treatment.
-While not a cure-all, supplements play an important role in chronic fatigue syndrome treatment.
+While not a cure-all, these are two of the best supplements for chronic fatigue syndrome.

 Download this expert FREE guide, Chronic Fatigue and Low Energy: Diet, exercise, sleep, and stress reduction advice to boost your vitality.